backstage/backstage/docs/features/software-catalog/descriptor-format.md

 ### `namespace` [optional]

 The ID of a namespace that the entity belongs to.
-This is a string that follows the same format restrictions as `name` above.

 This field is optional, and currently has no special semantics apart from bounding the name uniqueness constraint if specified.
 It is reserved for future use and may get broader semantic implication later.

 For now, it is recommended to not specify a namespace unless you have specific need to do so.
 This means the entity belongs to the `"default"` namespace.

 Namespaces may also be part of the catalog, and are `v1` / `Namespace` entities, i.e. not Backstage specific but the same as in Kubernetes.

+Namespaces must be sequences of `[a-zA-Z0-9]`, possibly separated by `-`, at most 63 characters in total.

+Example: `tracking-services`, `CircleciV2-Entities`

 ### `uid` [output]